rust-lang/book/second-edition/nostarch/chapter12.md

 have been hard with our old code, but is easy with our new code: write some tests!

-## Testing the Library’s Functionality
+## Developing the Library’s Functionality with Test Driven Development

-Now that we’ve extracted the logic into *src/lib.rs* and left all the argument parsing and error handling in *src/main.rs*, it’s much easier for us to write tests for the core functionality of our code.
+Now that we’ve extracted the logic into *src/lib.rs* and left the argument collecting and error handling in *src/main.rs*, it’s much easier for us to write tests for the core functionality of our code.
 We can call our functions directly with various arguments and check return values without having to call our binary from the command line.